cc-cruz/UnifiedSmartHome/app-submission-steps.md

-# App Submission Plan for Sunday
+# App Submission Plan

 ## Goal
-Successfully submit a functional version of the Unified Smart Home app to the App Store by Sunday.
+Successfully submit a functional version of the Unified Smart Home app to the App Store.
 This plan outlines the prioritized development tasks to achieve this, focusing on core functionality and stability.

 ## Guiding Principles
 1.  **Prioritize Ruthlessly**: Focus on the P0 and P1 tasks first.